 At the portals of the city of God an innumerable company of angels await his coming.
-As Christ approaches the gates, the angelic hosts who are escorting him, in triumphant tones address the company at the portals:---
+As Christ approaches the gates, the angelic hosts who are escorting him, in triumphant tones address the company at the portals:-

-"Lift up your heads, O ye gates; And he ye lift up, ye everlasting doors;

-And the King of glory shall come in."
+"Lift up your heads, O ye gates; And be ye lift up, ye everlasting doors; And the King of glory shall come in."

-The waiting angels at the gates respond with this inquiry :-- and the King of glory shall come in."
+The waiting angels at the gates respond with this inquiry:-